-California utility Pacific Gas and Electric Company has agreed to plead guilty to 84 counts of involuntary manslaughter and one count of unlawfully starting the Camp Fire, according to court documents filed Monday.
+California utility Pacific Gas and Electric Company pleaded guilty Tuesday to 84 counts of involuntary manslaughter and one count of unlawfully starting the Camp Fire, the deadliest blaze in the state’s history.

 Butte County District Attorney Michael L. Ramsey said the “historic moment” should be a signal that corporations will be held responsible for “recklessly endangering” lives.

 The 84 people “did not need to die,” Ramsey said.
-The deaths were “of the most unimaginable horror, being burned to death.”
+He said the deaths were “of the most unimaginable horror, being burned to death.”

 Before sentencing, survivors will testify Wednesday about the losses of their loved ones.